turingschool/mod-0-curriculum/back-end/methods.md

 ## Methods

 A <span class="vocab">Method</span> is a package of instructions.
 Once a method is defined, it can be used as many times as needed.
-Ruby provides many methods that developers can use.
+Ruby provides many built-in methods that developers can use.

 The code snippet that follows was part of the previous Exploration activity: